ChrisTs8920/data-science-py/README.md

 Data was provided by [SocialNerds](https://www.youtube.com/@SocialNerdsGR).

 ### 2. Corpus analysis:
-This python script shows statistics for some of the built-in [nltk](https://www.nltk.org/) text books:\
+This python script shows statistics for some of the built-in [nltk](https://www.nltk.org/) text books:

-i.
-Lexical richness and percentage of text taken up by various words.\
+- Lexical richness and percentage of text taken up by various words.
-ii.
-Stemming vs Lemmatization.\
+- Stemming vs Lemmatization.
-iii. str.split() vs nltk.tokenize().\
+- str.split() vs nltk.tokenize().
-iv.
-Frequency Distributions.
+- Frequency Distributions.

 This script was an assignment and it was made during my Information Retrieval course in University.